MuqeetSuhail/SimpleCalculatorApp/README.md

 4. **Clear Functionality:** Need to start over?
 No problem!
 CalcMaster provides clear functionality, allowing users to erase input digits individually or wipe the entire input field at once, ensuring a hassle-free experience.

-Note: CalcMaster is more than just a calculator; it's a reliable companion for all your basic mathematical endeavors, delivering efficiency and convenience in one elegant package.
+Note: CalcMaster is more than just a calculator; it's a reliable tool for all <b> basic mathematical endeavors</b>, delivering efficiency and convenience in one elegant package.